 When planning a block party, please keep in mind the following guidelines:

-- Applications for a block party may not be made earlier than 2 weeks before the party date.
+Applications for a block party may not be made earlier than two weeks before the party date.

 Generally, only one block may be approved for street closure, though unique circumstances and/or roadway configurations will be given special consideration.

 Block parties may be held between the hours of 10:00 a.m. and 10:00 p.m. on Saturdays or Sundays, from May 1 through the Columbus Day weekend, and on federal holidays (Memorial Day, July 4, Labor Day, and Columbus Day).

 Generally, one block party per year per block may be requested.

 When a request for a block party is approved, please remember that any applicable laws and town ordinances such as those with regard to amplified music, the leashing of dogs, no markings in the street, and so on remain in effect.